ect123/intro-to-arcgis-pro/content/layers.md

 The data we'll be working with represents [Household Population by Mother Tongue](https://www12.statcan.gc.ca/census-recensement/2016/ref/dict/pop095-eng.cfm) from the 2016 Census.
 It was retrieved from SimplyAnalytics, one of the [databases](https://resources.library.ubc.ca/?action=resources&rpaction=select&search=simplyanalytics&searchtype=keywords&format=) available from the UBC library.
 A mother tongue language is a person's first language.
 We will use data on household population by mother tongue language aggregated by [census tract](https://open.canada.ca/data/en/dataset/a846228b-5c71-4c53-b184-45d939d2940c).

 In this workshop, we will analyze this data to understand the spatial distribution of linguistic diversity in Vancouver.
-Although another Census variable, language spoken at home, could also be used, for the purposes of our analysis, we'll use houshold population by mother tongue to visualize where languages are spoken across the city.
+Although another Census variable, language spoken at home, could also be used, for the purposes of our analysis, we'll use household population by mother tongue to visualize where languages are spoken across the city.

 *1*{: .circle .circle-blue} Click on the **househldPopMotherTong_joinToThis** layer.
 The **Feature Layer** set (orange) appears at the top of the screen.
 There are 3 tabs under the **Feature Layer** set: **Appearance**, **Labeling**, and **Data**.